 - have smoked at least 100 cigarettes in your life;

-- are a resident of Manitoba, New Brunswick, Ontario, Prince Edward Island, Saskatchewan or the Yukon; AND
+- are a resident of Manitoba, Ontario, Prince Edward Island, Saskatchewan or the Yukon; AND

 - are the age of majority in your province or older.

 - This means that if you reside in Manitoba, Prince Edward Island or Saskatchewan, you are eligible to enter if you are 18 years of age or older.

 - This means that if you reside in Ontario or Yukon, you are eligible to enter if you are 19 years of age or older.

 For greater clarity, check out the legalese in the contest rules.